maraca-lang/maraca-app/README.md

 ### Library

-The `library` key accepts a list, with both indexed and keys values:
+The `library` key accepts a box, with both indexed and keys values:

 - `indexed`: The location of a JavaScript file which exports multiple named custom streams
-- `keyed`: Either the location of a JavaScript file which exports a single stream, or another list with a type on the `nil` key, and any other required options for that type
+- `keyed`: Either the location of a JavaScript file which exports a single stream, or another box with a type on the `nil` key, and any other required options for that type

 #### Websockets